 The flight made its way to Entebbe airport in Uganda.
 The hijackers demanded that Palestinian prisoners be released.
 They were being held in five different countries (40 of them in Israel).
 Israel stood by its no negotiation policy.
 That led to one of the most difficult, but successful rescue missions, Operation Thunderbolt.
 One hundred Israeli commandos flew four thousand kilometres, rescuing 102 of the 106 passengers that were in the airport.
 They also killed all of the hijackers in the process.

 There has been a number of movies that have included the story of the Entebbe airport rescue.
 And now we have the new movie Entebbe, also known as Seven Days In Entebbe.
 Drawn to this movie initially because of the subject, it is just my cup of tea.
 A tense political thriller based on true events, topped off with special forces raiding a hostage situation.
-The cast looked great with the two lead characters played by Daniel Brühl and Rosamund Pike.
+The cast looked great with the two lead characters played by Daniel Brühl and Rosamund Pike (A Private War).
 Both are great actors, especially Daniel Brühl.
 However, regardless of the premise and cast showing huge promise this movie never gets off the ground.

 José Padilha, who directed Narcos, was so focused on creating something ‘different' that the screenplay gets washed away with overwhelming artistic impressionism.
 The actual focus of the story is lost.
 A story that should have delivered tension and suspense instead ambles along at a sedate pace.
 It really does feel like seven days.